All Episodes

 So that confirmed it for me.

-Uh exactly what big government type's like.
+Exactly what big government types like.

-You tell on him, Mom.
+You tell on him, mom.

 You go tell on him.

-So that that is Carol Costello, who's my own stalker, by the way.
+So that, that is Carol Costello, who's my own stalker, by the way.

 I think the CNN's assigned her to me.

-In a in a in a media sense, she's uh she stalks me.
+In a media sense, she stalks me.

-And uh so that's that.
+And so that's that.

-Uh actually ABC 7 News at 6.
+Actually, ABC 7 News at 6.

-Not at 5 30, but at 6.
+Not at 5.30, but at 6.

 Changing jobs has been a regular occurrence for the Chicagoan.

-She has worked for at least nine different employers of the past 17 years and appears to have struggled financially.
+She has worked for at least nine different employers the past 17 years and appears to have struggled financially.

 Take it back to the time.